shoichikaji/App-Path-Maker/README.md

 - template\_dir

-    By default, App::Path::Maker search for template files in `__DATA__` section.
+    By default, App::Path::Maker searches for template files in `__DATA__` section.
-    If `template_dir` is provided, it also search for template files in `template_dir`.
+    If `template_dir` is provided, it also searches for template files in `template_dir`.

-Note that other options may be recognized by `Text::MicroTemplate::File`.
+Note that other options may be recognized by [Text::MicroTemplate::File](https://metacpan.org/pod/Text::MicroTemplate::File).

 ## METHOD